vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 ## The font

 I use Inter variable font for Vinh.Dev.
-Since it’s a variable font, the size of the font files are somewhat bigger than normal font files.
-In Next.js, since it has all been loaded in the first time you load the page, when you navigate through the site, you won’t see anything strange.
+Since it’s a variable font, the size of the font files is somewhat bigger than normal font files.
+In Next.js, since it has all been loaded the first time you load the page when you navigate through the site, you won’t see anything strange.
 However, that’s not the case with Astro, since almost anything in Astro is static.
 When you navigate through the site, everything needs to be loaded again, including the fonts.
-This can cause layout shift when your font of choice hasn’t loaded yet but the page’s contents have already appeared.
+This can cause a layout shift when your font of choice hasn’t loaded yet but the page’s contents have already appeared.

 The best way to avoid this is to have your font preloaded by putting this tag inside `<header>...</header>`